How to Create Topic Clusters: A 2025 SEO Strategy

 1. Identify Core Topics to Build Strong Pillar Content

 Use the content planner to find the core topics, their search volume, and the difficulty to rank.
-This tool also allows you to check out the keywords for the cluster content for each pillar content!
+The Content Planner Tool automatically finds and sorts related keywords for each subtopic.

 search atlas content planner tool top suggestions